Documentation

 func RegisterConverter ¶

-RegisterConverter registers a Converter for a non-primitive type such as time.Time, time.Duration, or other user-defined value types.
+RegisterConverter registers a Converter for a type T, such as time.Time, time.Duration, or other user-defined types.
+Must be called in init functions only.

 func RegisterReader ¶